IsaacRedel/DigiDex/README.md

 # Usage 📈

-To use run the project, you can use _python digidex.py_ and the project will open
+To use run the project, you can use _python digidex.py_ in terminal and the project will open

 ```bash
 python digidex.py